Establish a New Option - Process

 Upon approval, the Vice Provost of Academic Programs forward the proposal to the Academic Senate.

-The document is then passed on to the Curriculum and Educational Policies Council (CEPC) and the University Resource Council (URC) for review.
+The document is provided on to the Curriculum and Educational Policies Council (CEPC) and the University Resource Council (URC) for review.

 - CSU Academic Programs Resource Overview